pabloseijo/vacunodrome-in-c/README.md

-# PacVac Management Program
+# 🏥 PacVac Management Program

-PacVac is a C-based program designed to manage a vaccination site, allowing administrators to manage their patient database and vaccination queues utilizing Data Abstract Types (TAD) such as Lists, Queues, and Binary Trees, it provides a comprehensive structure for patient management and vaccine administration.
+PacVac is a C-based program designed to manage a vaccination site, allowing administrators to manage their patient database and vaccination queues utilizing Data Abstract Types (TAD) such as Lists, Queues, and Binary Trees.
+It provides a comprehensive structure for patient management and vaccine administration.

-## Features
+## 🌟 Features

- - Patient Database Management (implemented using a Binary Tree)
+ - 📚 Patient Database Management (implemented using a Binary Tree)
-   - Add new patients.
+   - ➕ Add new patients.
-   - List all patients.
+   - 📋 List all patients.
-   - Remove a patient.
+   - ❌ Remove a patient.

-  - Vaccination Site Management (utilizing Queues and Lists)
+  - 💉 Vaccination Site Management (utilizing Queues and Lists)
-    - Create a vaccination queue.
+    - 🧑‍🔬 Create a vaccination queue.
-    - Administer vaccines..
+    - 💉 Administer vaccines.

-## Compilation
+## 🛠 Compilation

 ```
 gcc -o PacVac main.c vacunodromo.c TADs/cola.c TADs/lista.c TADs/abb.c -Wall
 ```

-## Usage
+## 🚀 Usage

 Run the compiled program:
 ```